Richard Lounsbery Foundation

-The Richard Lounsbery Foundation is a philanthropic organization in Washington, D.C.
+The Richard Lounsbery Foundation is a philanthropic organization located in Washington, D.C.
 It was founded in 1959, to enhance national strengths in science and technology (in the United States) and to foster strong Franco-American cooperation.
-To this day, the foundation has stayed true to its roots while expanding to promote science among youth, and to support components of US policy issues about science.
 The foundation supports research projects, science education, key scientific policy issues, and others.

 History

-The foundation was set up from the Lounsbery family's wealth which derived from the extensive business activities of James Ben Ali Haggin, grandson of Ibrahim Ben Ali and the grandfather of Richard Lounsbery.
+The foundation was set up from the Lounsbery family's wealth which derived from the business activities of James Ben Ali Haggin, grandson of Ibrahim Ben Ali and the grandfather of Richard Lounsbery.
 It was founded in 1959 and has had charitable status since 1960.
-In 1967, after Richard Lounsbery's death, Vera Lounsbery, Richard Lounsbery's wife, and the family attorney, Alan F. McHenry, established the goals of the foundation clearly.
+In 1967, after Richard Lounsbery's death, Vera Lounsbery, Richard Lounsbery's wife, and the family attorney, Alan F. McHenry, established the goals of the foundation.
 McHenry became the first president of the foundation in 1980.
 McHenry's son, Richard, currently serves on the foundation's board of directors.